awesome-spectral-indices/SpectralIndices.jl/docs/src/tutorials/yaxarrays.md

 )
 ```

-As always, you can decide to build an `YAXArray` and feed that to the `compute_kernel` function if you prefer:
+As always, you can decide to build a `YAXArray` and feed that to the `compute_kernel` function if you prefer:

 ```@example yaxarrays
 a = Float64.(yaxa[bands = At("B08")])